 Empathy is one of the most crucial tools in the world, one the world needs more of.
 Without it, it would be a far darker and crueler place.

-That’s where family history comes into play, allowing you to understand the difficulties that your family faced, perhaps giving you a great idea of the struggles of your parents, grandparents, or even their elders.
+That’s where family history comes into play.
+Genealogy allows you to understand the difficulties that your family faced.

-By gaining this sense of empathy, you may become kinder to those around you, making you a much better person in the process.
+As you gain this sense of empathy, you may become kinder to those around you.
+And it may make you a much better person in the process.

 2. Make New Friends

-The amazing part of studying family history is the type of people that get involved in such a practice.
+The amazing part of studying family history is meeting other like-minded people.

 3. Mental Stimulation